apnadkarni/blt/man/comboeditor.rst

   anchor point, inclusive.

 *pathName* **selection clear**
   Clears the selection.
-If no characters are selected, then the command has no effect.
+No characters are selected.

 *pathName* **selection from** *charIndex*
   Sets the selection anchor point to just before the character given by